Home ImprovementHow to Install a Washing Machine

 After you are done with leveling the appliance, you need to lock the legs.
 Tighten the locking nut located next to the frame of the washer to secure the leg.
 This can be usually by hand, but if you are working with an old rusty nut, you can always use a wrench.
 Repeat these steps for the back of your washer.

 An easy and cheap solution to your rocking washing machine problem is to buy washer pads.
-There isn’t а special technology behind the product.
+There isn’t a special technology behind the product.
 They are just small pads made from rubber which you put under your washer.
 The bottom part of the mat sticks to the floor while the top half is shaped like a pocket that grips your appliances feet.
 These rubber socks are extremely easy to put on and really do absorb the vibrations from your machine.
 All you need to do is place them beneath each foot of your washer and make sure they stick to the ground.
 This solution also protects your floor and increases the life of your washing machine.

 If you tried everything we advised you to and your washing machine still continues to run around your house, the only thing left to do is get help from a professional.
-We here at Fantastic Services offer appliance repair services that can put an end to your washer noise problems.
+We here at Fantastic Services offer washing machine repairs near you that can put an end to your washer noise problems.
 The specially trained and insured technicians we work with can fix all models of any brand of washing machines on the market in zero time.
-Give us a call today and we will be more to happy to schedule you an appointment!
+Give us a call today and we will be more than happy to schedule you an appointment!
+If you need some laundry cleaned in the meantime you can always take advantage of our laundry services.
+All your clothes will be taken, cleaned and delivered back to you within 24 hours of booking.